MED263-WI23/MED263_Intro/Step1_R_and_Rstudio_install.md

  install.packages("ggplot2")
 ```

-7. Load an installed package (do every R session in which you use the function)
+7. Load an installed package (do every R session in which you use the package)
 ```R
 library(ggplot2)
 ```